I. Overview of Siberian Cedar Pine Nuts

 In cold pressing, the oil is pressed by wooden presses.
 During the processing, the oil is not permitted to come into contact with metal, which will immediately oxidize the oil and reduce its healing properties.
 The method of cold pressing is the most costly, however, the oil thus obtained is of the highest quality and is widely used in traditional medicine and cosmetology.

-In fact, wooden press is not well suited for large-scale oil production.
+In fact, the wooden press is not well suited for large-scale oil production.
 Most pine nut oils are pressed using steel oil press machine.
 On the one hand, by using wooden presses, part of the oil would penetrate the wood pores and eventually go rancid, while steel has no pores and does not spoil.
-On another hand, the pressure applied by wooden presses is much lower that that in hydraulic steel press machine-consequently, much less oil is squeezed out.
+On another hand, the pressure applied by wooden presses is much lower than that in hydraulic steel press machine-consequently, much less oil is squeezed out.

 The byproduct of pine nut oil pressing is pine nut meal or flour.
 Cedar flour contains high levels of vitamin C, B1, B3, E. It contains a high amount of easily digestible vegetable protein, ideal for vegetarians.
 Cedar flour is perfect for adding to flour for baking.
 It is also mixed in milk or yogurt, etc.